icapeli/icapeli-phase_1_project/README_Project_Code.md

 * Recommendation #1: **Make Adventure, Sci-Fi, and Comedy films because they are the most profitable**.
 * Recommendation # 2: **Make long films because they are the most profitable.
 Their median ROI is almost 250%**.
-* Recommendation # 3: **If at all possible, hire M. Night Shyamalan, John R. Leonetti, Ariel Schulnman, Pierre Coffin, or David Gordon Green because they have the highest ROI%**.
+* Recommendation # 3: **If at all possible, hire M. Night Shyamalan, John R. Leonetti, Ariel Schulnman, Pierre Coffin, or David Gordon Green because they have the highest  average ROI%**.

 # Next Steps